MehradN/Rollback/README.md

 # Rollback
-This Minecraft mod will take automatic backups of your single-player world and will allow you to rollback to them using the GUI. <br>
+This Minecraft mod will take automatic backups of your single-player world and will allow you to roll back to them using the GUI. <br>
 **Currently at pre-release state**

 ### Screenshots
 ![Rollback Screen](https://raw.githubusercontent.com/MehradN/Rollback/master/screenshots/RollbackScreen.png)

 Check out the [Gallery](https://github.com/MehradN/Rollback/tree/master/screenshots) for more screenshots and explanations about navigating and using the mod.

-### Automated Backup Frequency: What's the difference between "X Per Day" and "X Minutes"?
-The "X Per Day" is based on the daylight cycle.
-For example, the "2 Per Day" option will take backups only at 6:00 and 18:00 (in-game time).
-However, this means that a backup can be skipped by beds and commands.
-The mod has a cap on the minimum amount of real-time that should've passed since the last backup (which is 10/X minutes) so useless backups won't be created.

-The "X Minutes" however is a strict timing.
-It will take a backup exactly every X minutes, regardless of the daylight cycle.
-This option is better for the worlds that have the daylight cycle disabled or if you are using a mod that alters the daylight cycle or if you just want reliable and strict timing.

 ### Command
 #### /rollback list